Svein Tuft: Personal life

+Tuft retired in 2019 and started working on a memoir, which was published in 2025 and titled "We Will Never Be Here Again."

 Racing career

 Symmetrics (2005–2008)

 Tuft first raced in 1999, at the British Columbia Provincial Championships.
 Strong results landed him a place on the Broadmark Capital team, followed by short stints on the Mercury and Prime Alliance teams.
 Tuft's career flourished when he rode for the Canadian team – a prominent team in North American Cycling from 2005 to 2008.
 He first captured the Canadian national time trial title in 2004 from his former teammate and three-time Canadian Olympian Eric Wohlberg.
 Wohlberg held the title for eight consecutive years prior to Tuft.
 In 2007 Tuft conceded the Canadian National Time Trial title to Ryder Hesjedal.

 He was selected to compete for Canada at the 2008 Summer Olympics in Beijing China in the Road Race and Time Trial.
 Svein Tuft was the best finisher for a long time in the time trial, before eventually finishing 7th.

 His best result was second place in the 2008 UCI World Championships time trial in Varese Italy during which he overcame a flat tire in the last 5 km.

 He featured prominently in a team Comic book written by Marvel Comics Dabel Brothers Productions Editor in chief Matthew Hansen, which is used as a press kit for the team.
 In the comic book, Tuft is very muscular.
 Upon seeing himself in the comic, Tuft remarked "We're all a bunch of sissies really."